 An employers responsibility to prevent injury in the workplace

-It is a fundamental principle of the Work Health and Safety Act (QLD) that an employer must, so far as is reasonably practicable, maintain the workplace so that the worker occupying the premises is not exposed to risks to health and safety.
+It is a fundamental principle of the Work Health and Safety Act (QLD) that an employer must, so far as is reasonably practicable, maintain the workplace and ensure the health and safety at a workplace so that the worker occupying the premises is not exposed to risks to health and safety.

 The wearing of PPE has become a contractual obligation which, if breached, can lead to summary termination of your employment.
 Depending on the industry PPE may be the most effective way to minimise a safety risk and reduce injury in the workplace.

-The failure to provide you with adequate PPE can lead to an injury in the workplace, illness or death.
+The employer must ensure health and safety at a workplace for the employees and the failure to provide you with adequate PPE can lead to an injury in the workplace, illness or death.
 If your employer is not providing you with the relevant PPE they face possible charges under the Act.

 If you are concerned about your safety at work, or you have sustained an injury in the workplace, we strongly advise that you have a free consultation with one of our Brisbane personal injury lawyers.
 You can contact our office on (07) 3252 0011 or submit and enquiry through our general enquiries page.